...celebrating 31 years!

 ~~Before retirement, Doug Harris worked as a Community and Public Relations Consultant and Project Manager.
-During his earlier corporate career he distinguished himself as the highest ranking African American in various divisions of four Fortune 500 corporations.
+During his earlier corporate career, Doug distinguished himself as the highest-ranking African American in various divisions of four Fortune 500 corporations.
 A skilled communicator, he holds a BA in Education from College of New Jersey and an MBA from Fordham University.
-He and his wife Myrna will celebrate their 40th anniversary in August 2013.
-He enjoys the affection of a spiritual son, two adoptive granddaughters and two godsons.
-He is an ordained minister and attended Eastern Baptist Theological Seminary where he majored in pastoral counseling.
+He and his wife Myrna celebrated their 47th anniversary in 2020.
+He enjoys the affection of two spiritual sons, five adoptive grandchildren and a godson.
+An ordained minister, Doug studied pastoral counseling at Eastern Baptist Theological Seminary.
 He served as co-pastor at the second location of Covenant House of God Church in Philadelphia in the ‘80s.
-He currently is Associate Pastor of Spiritual Awakening Ministries, Wilmington, DE.
-He is also a spiritual advisor and pastoral mentor to Kingdom Worship Center of Philadelphia, where he is an instructor in its Biblical Empowerment Institute.
-Doug and his wife are editors and publishers of a semi-annual family newsletter.
-They also researched and printed a family directory.
-Doug has self-published his mother’s memoirs and a short treatise on his grandfather entitled “The Life, Legend and Legacy of John Allan Harris.”
+He is currently Associate Pastor of Kingdom Worship Center of Philadelphia, where he is an instructor in its Cyber Sunday School.

 ~~Helen Dow Howell Wilkinson was an educator in the Philadelphia School District for over 37 years, retiring in 2005 as the Director of School Support in the District’s North Region.
 While education was a major part of her life, so was her family, where she enhanced her reunion and its process by helping found the Dow Family Association, serving as National President for eight years and Corresponding Secretary for six.
 Guided by family bylaws, the Dow Family Association holds annual local and national reunions.
 Helen and her family members have been featured in magazine articles and television appearances about family reunions.
 She is currently doing "Finding the Rest of Me" research on her Georgia roots.
 Helen is happy to share her reunion knowledge, and interacts with ALL members from both sides of her family (the Dows and Young’s from her mother's side, and Tyler-Robinson-Howell and Allen’s from her father's side).
 Family members regularly communicate across the country via Facebook, the Family website, email, text, and telephone (where they sometimes convene conference calls).
 Helen also actively participated in researching her husband’s family, the Townes/Wilkinsons with her sister-in-law.
 Helen is married and has three biological children, an adopted daughter, a daughter-in-law, and four awesome grandchildren.
 As a charter member of the Family Reunion Institute (FRI) Advisory Board, Helen served as a valuable member of the conference planning committee.
 She presented at most of the FRI Conferences; worked the registration table for events and conferences; and traveled by invitation to speak on behalf of the FRI.
 She designed the curriculum and workbook used for FRI national children's conferences, encouraging children and parents to explore their roots/ancestry.
 The workbook was used for a project with students in several schools in North Philadelphia.
 Helen also designed a tool to help her grandchildren understand the connection to their ancestry (e.g., why they eat certain foods and have certain traditions), by making a recipe quilt, cooking, and sampling recipes.
 A participating relative won a James Beard award, known as the Oscar of Food.
 Helen has ~~worked hard to see the children in her family come together to set collective goals and get to know one another.
 These were primary goals when the family Association was set-up, and they’re goals she continues to make happen from one generation to the next.